waveform80/picamera/docs/deprecated.rst

 Of course, that still means people need a way of determining whether their scripts use any deprecated functionality in the picamera library.
-All deprecated functionality is documented, and the documentation includes pointers to the intended replacement functionality (see :attr:`~picamera.camera.PiCamera.raw_format` for example).
+All deprecated functionality is documented, and the documentation includes pointers to the intended replacement functionality (see :attr:`~PiCamera.raw_format` for example).
 However, Python also provides excellent methods for determining automatically whether any deprecated functionality is being used via the :mod:`warnings` module.

 .. _find_deprecated: